Boris Godunov (1986 film)

-Boris Godunov (Борис Годунов) is a 1986 drama film directed by and starring Sergei Bondarchuk.
-It is an adaptation of the 1825 play Boris Godunov, written by Alexander Pushkin.
-The picture was co-produced by the Soviet Union, Poland, Czechoslovakia, and West Germany.
+Boris Godunov (Борис Годунов) is a 1986 historical drama film directed by and starring Sergei Bondarchuk.
+An adaptation of Alexander Pushkin's 1825 play of the same name, the film is an international co-production by the Soviet Union, Poland, Czechoslovakia, and West Germany.
 It was entered into the 1986 Cannes Film Festival.

 Plot

 The action takes place in Russia and Poland as the 16th century ends and the 17th century begins.
 The reign of Boris Godunov is depicted, his son Feodor, and the coming to power of False Dmitry I. After the death of the feeble-minded Tsar Fedor Ivanovich, son of Ivan the Terrible, Boris Godunov takes the throne, by the decision of the Zemsky Sobor, with the help of intrigues, alliances and the arrangement of his sister Irina's marriage to Tsarevich Feodor, gains great influence and power in the court.